 First is ‘Oracle’ – it’s a rose cut diamond ring with Grecian-inspired details on the band.
 It feels almost spiritual by Jenny Norman.

 Second is ‘Electric Magic’- I cannot stop looking at it.
-It’s a teal spinel and diamond ring with such a rich, vivid color and a setting that feels seriously royalby our in-house line, Gem Breakfast Bespoke.
+It’s a teal spinel and diamond ring with such a rich, vivid color and a setting that feels seriously royalby our in-house line, Made by Gem Breakfast.

 Last, I love ‘Moonlight’, a pear cut opalescent diamond ring that feels like pure magic.
 It’s the Glinda the Good Witch of rings – regal, mystical, and dripping in diamonds by Porter Gulch.